 Analyzing performance in green and inclusive growth using the indicators entails transforming the raw data with different measurement units into one scale, also called normalization.
 The most common method for normalizing indicator values is the min-max, using the indicator's minimum and maximum values in time-series data (see Annex 1 for details).
-Normalization allows comparison of performance across indicators, presented in this section, and aggregitico/o2 iOdicatO8 values values and the dimension levels, discussed in section 3.3.2.
+Normalization allows comparison of performance across indicators, presented in this section, and aggregation of indicator values at the pillar and dimension levels, discussed in section 3.3.2.
 The min-max method can include lower and upper bounds, improving the analytical interpretation of the normalized values.
 By having a lower bound of one (1) in the min-max equation, a country's lowest score for an indicator is 1.
-If the lower bound value is not assigned, the default value from the a.
-Efficient and sustainable resource use
+If the lower bound value is not assigned, the default value from the min-max is zero (0), which is not realistic for indicators with non-zero values.
+A zero could be misinterpreted as an absence of performance on the indicator, which is often not the case.
+Including an upper bound is useful in measuring performance against a target, also called benchmarking, because it enhances the policy relevance of the scores.
+Two types of targets were used to benchmark the green and inclusive growth indicators: (1) average values of the five top-performing countries, allowing comparison of performance globally, and (2) sustainability targets if the values of the first target are low and not aligned with the SDG targets.
+Out of the 80 indicators, 44 use the average values of the five top-performing countries for benchmarking.
+The use of global databases in benchmarking provides a larger pool of data, improving the accuracy of the min-max normalization approach.